Skip to content

 JEL Classification: D44 D73 H57 K21 L41

-Keywords: bid rigging cover bidding public procurement cartel screening frequent losers instrumental variables
+Keywords: bid rigging cover bidding public procurement cartel screening frequent losers

 Key Findings